xcart/xcart-docs/_pages/kb_en/modules/special_offers/buy_x_get_y.md

 ![Fig 1]({{site.baseurl}}/attachments/buy_listing.png)

-You can remove or modify these samples as you require to meet your business needs.
+These samples provide an example of how special offers may work for you.
+After studying the samples you can remove or modify them converting them to valid offers as you require.

 Let us consider the samples to understand how the **Buy X Get Y offer** works.

-First comes the **'General Settings'** section where you can set the name of the offer as you want to see it in the list of offers (https://www.yourstore.com/admin.php?target=special_offers).
+First comes the **General Settings** section where you can set the name of the offer as you want to see it in the list of offers (https://www.yourstore.com/admin.php?target=special_offers).
 The offer type 'Buy X Get M of them discounted/free' is preset as it was defined at the time of offer creation.

 ![Fig 2]({{site.baseurl}}/attachments/buy-general.png)

-Also, in the 'General Settings' section you can enable or disable the offer.
+Also, in the **General Settings** section you can enable or disable the offer.

 {% note info %}
 It is also possible to enable/disable an offer directly on the listing page via a special 'Enable/Disable' button.
 When the offer is enabled the button is green, when disabled - grey.
 Make sure you save the changes after enabling/disabling an offer.